 Here are a few of our regular contributors.
 All of our staff, partners and associates are encouraged to write about and comment on any art form that really resonates with them…

 “Frida” (aka Andrea S. Greig-Bartram) caught the art bug when she won a national colouring competition, aged 10.
-From then on, Art became one of her favourite subjects at school.
+From then on, Art became one of her favourite subjects.
 She discovered a talent for Textiles and started exhibiting her work aged 16.
 Over time, she won a number of prizes and was asked to join the Royal School of Needlework and Royal College of Music.
 At Royal Holloway College (University of London), she studied a BA (Hons) in Classics, majoring in Greek Sculpture & Architecture, Ancient Greek History, and Women in Antiquity.
 She won the Ancient Greek Sculpture prize in her first year, after which her Sculpture Professor recommended her for an internship at the British Museum (Elgin Marbles).
 In recent years, she has enjoyed an Oxford University Research Fellowship, and has immersed herself in the study of Art Law and Interior Design.
 She is now an accredited member of the British Society of Magazine Editors, an alumna member of the Oxford Writers’ House, St Anne’s College, University of Oxford, and a member of the Winsor & Newton Inspire Research Panel.
 Favourite Artists: Pheidias, Picasso, Dante Gabriel Rosetti and Frida Kahlo.